NEKTON LECTURE AT THE RGS

 Nico Fassbender has joined Nekton today working as Research Assistant.
 Before moving to Oxford Nico worked as a science officer for the conservation charity Global Vision International in Seychelles.
 Originally from Monchengladbach in Germany, Nico studied Marine Biology and Zoology at Bangor University in Wales.
 In spring 2019 he was a member of Nekton’s science team on our expedition in Seychelles and is delighted to have joined us in Oxford.

 Sara Winter is working as an intern in our Oxford lab.
-She recently finished her masters in marine biology at Zurich University.
-She will be with Nekton for three months and is currently busy processing the plankton samples that were gathered in Seychelles
+She recently finished her masters in marine biology at James Cook University after studying at Zurich University.
+She will be with Nekton for three months and is currently busy analysing the video data from Seychelles.

 TELEDYNE MARINE TECHNOLOGY WORKSHOP, SAN DIEGO